 The Varied projects of Makerere AI lab

-- Machine Learning Datasets for crop Diseases: Imagery and Spectrometry Data
+- Machine Learning Datasets for Crop Pest and Disease Diagnosis based on Crop Imagery and Spectrometry Data

-Machine Learning Datasets for crop Diseases: Imagery and Spectrometry Data
+Machine Learning Datasets for Crop Pest and Disease Diagnosis based on Crop Imagery and Spectrometry Data

 WE ARE A COLLABORATIVE TRANSDISCIPLINARY, AND DIVERSE TEAM WITH A BIAS FOR APPLYING MACHINE LEARNING TO SOLVE PROBLEMS IN THE DEVELOPING WORLD.